Sirapob0110/my-business-web/README.md

 ## About the Project

-This project is a responsive business website for **CozyCore Co., Ltd.**, an interior design and home decoration company.
+This project is a responsive business website for **CozyCore**, an interior design and home decoration company.
 The website presents CozyCore’s vision of creating warm, functional, and well-designed living spaces for homes, condominiums, and commercial areas.

 The project demonstrates the use of modern HTML5 and CSS3 techniques, with a focus on responsive design, clean layouts, and user-friendly interfaces to effectively showcase services, team information, and design solutions.